Part 2: Advanced Topics

 To handle this, we can optimize in two phases.
 First, we maximize the value under the weight constraint.
 Next, we add a constraint that the value must be at least 95% of the initial solution's value and change the objective to minimize the weight.
 This iterative process can continue through multiple phases, exploring the Pareto front of the two objectives.
 More complex problems can be tackled using similar approaches.

 A challenge with this method is avoiding the creation of multiple models and restarting from scratch in each phase.
-Since we have a solution close to the new one, we can use it as a starting point.
-This technique, known as warm-starting, is common in optimization and significantly reduces the time needed to find a solution.
-Additionally, reusing the model can improve code readability and performance.
+Since we have a solution close to the new one and changing the objective does not influence feasibility, it is an excellent opportunity to use the current solution as a hint for the next solve.

 The following code demonstrates how to extend a solver class to support exchangeable objectives.
 It includes fixing the current objective value to prevent degeneration and using the current solution as a hint.